 You can carry out maintenance for a particular asset on an annual schedule.
 Meaning that every year (or another specified period), your team thoroughly checks the equipment, flagging any errors that you can fix before the problem persists.

-Why Is Planned Maintenance Important To Me & My Business?
+Why is Planned Maintenance Important to Me and My Business?

 1. Improves customer service